Turboscient/From-Elm-To-Redux-TypeScript/README.md

 ## Why Translate

-I wanted to show people that many of the core ideas in Elm and functional programming are directly applicable to what they do in more popular languages, especially Redux and TypeScript.
-Given Elm's small ecosystem and community, it won't overtake the popular JS frameworks and libraries anytime soon, but that doesn't mean we can't learn a lot from it.
-In fact, Redux even acknowledges many of the [fantastic ways of Elm](https://redux.js.org/understanding/history-and-design/prior-art).
+I wanted to show people that many of the core ideas in Elm and functional programming can be tightly coupled with what they do in more popular languages and tools, especially Redux and TypeScript.
+Given Elm's small ecosystem and community, it may not overtake the popular JS frameworks and libraries anytime soon, but that doesn't mean we can't learn a lot from it.
+In fact, Redux even acknowledges many of the [fantastic ways of Elm](https://redux.js.org/understanding/history-and-design/prior-art#elm) and says Elm should be a source of future inspiration!

 ## The Elm Challenge